Cataract Turkey Price 2023 | Worldplast

 Cataract surgeries have been performed for a long time with a method called FAKO.
 FAKO is a needle-free, sutureless and painless surgical method.

-The most common method developed today is “Femtosecond Laser Cataract Surgery”.
+The most common method developed today is “Femtosecond Laser Surgery”.

 The patient is then placed under the operating microscope.
 Here, by entering through the incision created by the laser (without a blade), the lens pieces that the laser has broken apart are sucked with the Phaco device and cleaned in a short time.
 In the next step, an artificial intraocular lens is placed, antibiotics are injected into the eye and the surgery is completed.